top of page

 I experienced this recently in a way that brought Matthew 11:28–30 to life like never before.

 One morning, I invited Jesus to sit with me in prayer.
-I pictured Him beside me, close enough to see His expression.
-When I looked down at my hands, ready to offer Him whatever I was carrying, I realized my hands were empty.
+I pictured Him beside me, close enough to see His expression and feel His nearness.
+When I looked down at my hands, ready to offer Him whatever I was carrying, I realized something surprising.

-The basket was overflowing and impossible for me to lift.
+The basket was overflowing.
+Heavy.
+And impossible for me to lift.

-Seeing it overwhelmed me.
-I felt the urge to walk away from prayer and from Jesus, not because I didn’t want to surrender what was inside, but because I physically could not pick it up.
-It was beyond my strength.
+Seeing that basket overwhelmed me.
+I felt the urge to walk away, not because I didn’t want to surrender what was inside, but because I physically could not pick it up.

-And in that tender moment, Jesus whispered, “My strength is made perfect in your weakness.”
+And in that tender, honest moment, Jesus whispered, “My strength is made perfect in your weakness.”

 Then He did something that still brings tears to my eyes.